Tariffs

 What does this mean for our economy?

-The threat of U.S tariff changes, and the erosion of our relationship with our greatest trade partner, has the potential to be very damaging to the Canadian economy and to our community.
-A tariff war would disrupt Canada-US business operations, erode the competitiveness of North American industries, increase consumer prices, cost businesses billions, and result in job losses for thousands of workers on both sides of the border.
+As the landscape of the U.S. tariffs evolve, the erosion of our relationship with our greatest trade partner has the potential to be very damaging to the Canadian economy and to our community.
+A tariff war would disrupt Canada-U.S. business operations, erode the competitiveness of North American industries, increase consumer prices, cost businesses billions, and result in job losses for thousands of workers on both sides of the border.

 We're here to help